venysssssssssss/AwsOverview/README.md

 #### 2.2.3.
 Hybrid Cloud:

-- Keep some servers on premises and extend some capabilities to the Cloud
+- Keep some servers on premises and extend some capabilities to the Cloud.
-- Control over sensitive assets in your private infrastructure
+- Control over sensitive assets in your private infrastructure.
-- Flexibility and cost-effectiveness of the public cloud
+- Flexibility and cost-effectiveness of the public cloud.

 ### 2.3.
 The Five Characteristics of Cloud Computing